 There’s little doubt that the cost of ignoring an anger problem will eventually become too high.
 Excess anger is likely to damage the relationships with those closest to you, and may also lead to sleep problems, increased heart rate, and stomach and digestive disturbances.
 There are also concerns that hostility may be a contributing factor in heart disease and some cancers.
 Can you afford to ignore your anger problem?

-Our online therapists are qualified and experienced in counselling, psychotherapy, hypnotherapy, NLP and Buddhist psychotherapy.
-We have access to a variety of methods and tools to assist you to manage anger, if you are willing to address your issues.
+Our therapists are qualified and experienced in counselling, psychotherapy, hypnotherapy, NLP and Buddhist psychotherapy.
+We have access to a variety of methods and tools that may assist you in managing your anger if you are willing to address your issues.
 In fact, we aim for more than mere anger management, which treats the symptoms.
 We aim to help you understand the source of your unique experience of anger.

 Note: Whilst we will do our best to assist you, we will rely upon your commitment to and full participation in the treatment process to optimise results.
 Although some of our therapists work with people presenting with this condition, no guarantees of any outcomes can be made.

 Reception phone hours

 8:30am – 5:30am

 Monday – Friday

 (closed on public holidays)

 Choose your own date and time for an online or in-clinic session

 - Tuesday 8:30am to 8:00pm